StrongMocha: Tell us about yourself and how you came upon the idea for nVeil.

 Draw a simple pattern (containing only closed cells) in any SVG editor, such as Adobe Illustrator, CorelDraw, LineForm or Inkscape.
 Save it as an .svg file and open it in the nVeil video filter in Final Cut or Motion applied to video or a still image of your choice.

-StrongMocha: Are there creative application that allow the nVeil user to create easily and fast new Veils?
+StrongMocha: Are there a creative applications that allows the nVeil user to create easily and fast new Veils?

 Either use the library of veils that comes with nVeil, or simply draw a new veil in a few minutes.
 You can also use “auto-trace” or “live-trace” features to trace the outlines of an existing image.